qMRLab/qmrlab.github.io/_posts/2018-09-24-T1-mapping-inversion-recovery.md

 title:  "T1 mapping: Inversion Recovery"
 author: Methieau
 author: Mathieau
-categories: [ Jekyll, tutorial ]
+categories: [ qmrlab ]
 image: assets/images/t1_temp.png
 excerpt: To make the excerpt appear, we either write the excerpt in the post properties (excerpt property) or it will take the first 25 words from the post.
 featured: true
-hidden: true
+hidden: false
 ---